deja-h-dev/HuddleLandingPage/README-template.md

 - In the main section, I moved the illustration and text + button in their respective divs since I'm using flexbox.
 - I finished the desktop css.
 Now I'm focusing on responsiveness.
 Making sure the imgs and text shrinks when I resize my window.
 - I'm creating a gh-pages branch so I can check the responsiveness using [this responsive design checker](https://responsivedesignchecker.com/).
+- Removed the "\" so my images can show up on gh-pages

 ### Built with